Zffu/Hexastrike/README.md

 - `-DHEXASTRIKE_SOFT_IO_THREAD`: Makes the IO threads slower and softer when no client is connected.

-- `-DHEXASTRIKE_NO_R_HANDLER`: Removes and disables the handling for recieved bytes.
-- `-DHEXASTRIKE_NO_D_HANDLER`: Removes and disables the handling for disconnected connections.

 - `-DHEXASTRIKE_CONN_ALLOCSIZE`: Determines how much bytes will be allocated to each connection.

 ## Usage